 A brief look at Professional Negligence claims in the wake of the Ilott v Mitson Inheritance Act decision

 The facts of the case are relatively simple: Mrs Jackson had an estate worth about £500,000.
 When she prepared her Will, she left the lot to charity with no provision for her daughter, Heather Ilott.
 She made it clear that she did not want anything to go to her daughter.
-When Mrs Jackson died in 2004, Ms Ilott challenged the Will under the Inheritance Act on the basis that she was a “child of the deceased” and that “no reasonable financial provision” had been made for her.
+When Mrs Jackson died, Ms Ilott challenged the Will under the Inheritance Act on the basis that she was a “child of the deceased” and that “no reasonable financial provision” had been made for her.

 Prospective professional negligence claims therefore need to be appraised on a case by case basis.

 If you feel you have a claim for professional negligence, please do not hesitate to call and speak to EMMA SLADE or DAVID PAULL.
 Alternatively, if you would like to bring an Inheritance Act claim then ask to speak to specialist lawyer Naomi Ireson.
 If you would prefer to contact us by email then send details of your case to us at [email protected]